 To this end, we released a set of climate policy principles in April 2019, which we updated in July 2021 to reflect the movement in Washington on this issue.
 We also recognize the need to listen and learn from other stakeholders on emerging sustainability issues, including:

 - Committing to addressing deforestation risks in agricultural supply chains.
-Forest conservation is an essential part of our overall efforts to meet science-based targets and create business pathways to achieve net zero emissions, and we’ve developed a set of Principles on Forest and Natural Ecosystem Conservation to guide our federal engagement on this topic.
+Forest conservation is an essential part of our overall efforts to meet science-based targets and create business pathways to achieve net zero emissions.
 We believe that a strong legislative approach is necessary to complement voluntary efforts by industry to address deforestation.
+Click to read our Principles on Forest and Natural Ecosystem Conservation.

-- Seeking ways, either through voluntary company-led commitments or via public policy to support healthful diets that also support and contribute to environmental health.
+- Seeking ways to support healthful diets that also support and contribute to environmental health either through voluntary company-led commitments or via public policy.
 We are especially focused on the intersection of climate change, water scarcity, food security, and public health.

 Read more about what each member company is doing on the environment: